johanbluecreek/reddytt/README.md

 ## Dependencies

-Python modules: pickle, bs4, urllib3, certifi, argparse; Player: mpv
+Python modules: pickle, bs4, urllib3, certifi, argparse, lxml; Player: mpv

-That is, if you get an error running the script, try installing all of those.
+These dependencies are also documented in `requirements.txt`.

 ## Usage